milanwiedemann/lcsm/README.md

 ### 5\.
 Simulate data

 The functions `sim_uni_lcsm()` and `sim_bi_lcsm()` simulate data based on some some parameters that can be specified.
+See the tables [here](#overview-of-estimated-lcs-model-parameters) for a full list of parameters that can be specified for the data simulation.

 ``` r
 # Simulate some data